gautham990/officegif/README.md

 # officegif
-Simple website displaying The Office gif in the background.
+Simple website displaying The Office GIF in the background.